Cosmetic Dentistry & Family Dentistry serving the areas of Hamilton, NJ, Elizabeth, NJ, Bordentown, NJ, & Newark, NJ

 If you have a damaged or infected tooth, a root canal can restore your oral health without the need for an extraction.
-Columbia Dental offers safe and effective root canals for patients at their state-of-the-art clinic in Hamilton, New Jersey.
+Columbia Dental offers safe and effective root canals for patients at their state-of-the-art clinic in Hamilton and Elizabeth, New Jersey.
 Don’t suffer through the pain of a damaged or infected tooth any longer.
 Schedule your root canal today by calling the office or booking a visit online.

 A root canal is a treatment for a damaged or infected tooth.
 It involves removing all of the decayed pulp (the inner layer of your tooth) so that your tooth is free of infection.